-Forcing the RTC to run from the backup coin cell reduces overall current by ~0.1mA, bringing a typical “no-reg & noRTCvcc” build to ~0.17 mA when the logger sleeps between readings. (most of that current is for the SD card) As a rough estimate, Lithium AA’s provide ~7 million milliamp-seconds of power, and your logger will burn about 14,688 mAs/day at 0.17mA.
-So you should approach a year before you fall off the ‘upper plateau’.
-The clock will reset to Jan 1st, 2000 if you disconnect the RTC’s battery with a hard bump, but a couple of drops of hot glue should prevent this.
+Forcing the RTC to run from the backup coin cell reduces sleep current by ~0.1mA, bringing a typical “no-reg & noRTCvcc” build to ~0.15 mA between readings. (with most of that for the sleeping SD card) As a rough estimate, Lithium AA’s provide ~7 million milliamp-seconds of power, and your logger will burn ~12,960 mAs/day at 0.15mA.
+So ‘in theory’ you could approach a year before you fall off the ‘upper plateau’.
+The clock will reset to Jan 1st, 2000 if you disconnect the RTC’s coin cell with a hard bump, but a couple of drops of hot glue should prevent this.
 If a reset does occur the time stamps will be wrong, but the logger will continue running the next day once the clock rolls around to the previous hour/minute alarm that was set.
-A CR2032 coin cell can power the RTC about four years but if you cut the vcc leg you must set bit six of the DS3231_CONTROL_REG to 1 to enable alarms or the logger will not be able to wake up.
-(NOTE: our logger code does this by at startup with the enableRTCAlarmsonBackupBattery function, which only has to run once -> the RTC remembers the setting after that)
+A CR2032 can power the RTC for about four years but if you cut the vcc leg you must set bit six of the DS3231_CONTROL_REG to 1 to enable alarms or the logger will not be able to wake up.
+(NOTE: our logger code does this by at startup with the enableRTCAlarmsonBackupBattery function, which only has to run once – the RTC remembers the setting after that)

 See our RTC page for more detailed information on this DS3231 module.